fafadlian/Synthetic-PNR-Generation/README.md

 ## Prerequisite
 Before running the script, ensure you have the following:
-1. Python 3.x installed on your system.
+1. Python 3.9 installed on your system.
 2. Anaconda or pip installed.
 3. An Anaconda environment.

 ## Installation
 To install and set up the project, follow these steps:
 1. Download or clone the repository to your local machine.
-2. Download the flight data from this [Google Drive link](https://drive.google.com/drive/folders/1fZSUiiTk_jU4gRSipsJrQ23uyKOqeQOs) and place it inside the `data/flightData` directory in your working directory.
+2. Download the data from this [Google Drive link](https://drive.google.com/drive/folders/1fZSUiiTk_jU4gRSipsJrQ23uyKOqeQOs) and place it inside your working directory.
 3. Open a terminal and navigate to your working directory.
 4. Run the following command to install the required dependencies:
 ```